theninthsky/client-side-rendering/README.md

 <br>
 These packages consist the most of a web page’s scripts weight.
 <br>
-And so, when properly utilizing code-splitting, the loading times of a single page should even **decrease** over time.
+And so, when properly utilizing code-splitting, the initial loading time of a single page might even **decrease** over time.

 This project implements a basic CSR app with some tweaks such as code-splitting and preloading, with the ambition that as the app scales, the loading time of a single page would mostly remain unaffected.
 The objective is to simulate the number of packages used in a production grade app and try to decrease its loading time as much as possible, mostly by parallelizing requests.